The Willie Way: Reception

 At the time of the album's release Rolling Stone’s Chet Flippo wrote that Nelson “sang with a freshness drawn from his own blues-tinged country style.”
 Jim Worbois of AllMusic states, “’You Left Me a Long, Long Time Ago’ is worth the price of this record alone.
 Also, Willie's version of ‘Undo the Right’ is easily as good as Johnny Bush's 1968 hit."

+Release history

+Like most of Willie's RCA albums, this was never issued on any tape format.
+"The Willie Way" finally saw release on compact disc from Wounded Bird Records in September 2011, as part of a "twofer" with 1966's "Country Music Concert".
+In 2017, reissue label Friday Music remastered and reissued this album, making the album available on vinyl for the first time in 45 years.

 Track listing

 All tracks composed by Willie Nelson, except where indicated.